Best Practices for Noise-Based Augmentation to Improve the Performance of Deployable Speech-Based Emotion Recognition Systems: Related Work

-Previous work focused on understanding how noise impacts machine learning models can be classified into three main directions: (a) robustness in automatic speech recognition or speaker verification; (b) noise-based adversarial example generation; and, (c) improvement in performance of machine learning models when augmented with noise.
+Previous work that has focused on measuring how noise impacts the performance of machine learning models can be classified into three main directions: emotion recognition and noise-robust models, speech augmentation for classification purposes, and robustness testing in speech-based model training.